Southlake, Texas: Top employers

-According to Southlake's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+The largest employers in the city are, as of January 2023:

 Government

 Incorporated in 1956, the City of Southlake's home rule charter was approved by voters on April 4, 1987, operating under a Council-Manager form of government.
 Services provided by the City under general governmental functions include public events, public safety, planning and development, engineering, street maintenance, parks operation and maintenance, recreation, library services, and general administrative services.
 According to the city's 2013–2014 Comprehensive Annual Financial Report, the city's various funds had $104.2 million in revenues, $79.6 million in expenditures, $678.6 million in total assets, $182.1 million in total liabilities, and $108.8 million in cash and investments.

 Education

 The vast majority of Southlake is in the Carroll Independent School District.
 This school district contains the following schools: